A systematic variational approach to band theory in a quantum computer: Introduction

-These algorithms were originally developed for molecular simulation, but they are readily applicable to materials by adopting a tight-binding framework in which the periodic system is expanded in a basis of suitably constructed atomic orbitals.\cite{Slater_1954,Grosso_2000} One may simulate a periodic system of $N$ unit cells, each consisting of $M$ orbitals (see for example Cade et al.\cite{Cade_2019}), where $M$ is typically comparable to the number of orbitals considered in a single molecular simulation, but $N$ is large enough to approximate infinity.
+Periodic systems, such as the crystalline phase of a molecule or protein, are an especially interesting arena in the development of quantum algorithms.
+On the one hand, translational symmetry over the entire crystal seems to offer extremely powerful ways to reduce the computational complexity. \cite{Manrique_2021} On the other, periodic systems are typically considered infinite in extent and thus appear to require an exceedingly {\em large} number of resources to adequately approximate.
+For example, one may simulate a periodic system of $N$ unit cells, each consisting of $M$ orbitals (see for example Cade et al.\cite{Cade_2020}), where $M$ is typically comparable to the number of orbitals considered in a single molecular simulation, but $N$ is large enough to approximate infinity.
 Alternatively, one may adopt a plane-wave basis, for which a quantum circuit is available to efficiently diagonalize the kinetic and potential operators directly.\cite{Babbush_2018} In either approach, the size of the basis, and therefore the number of qubits, must be very large to accurately represent the periodic system.
-The quantum resources required to simulate a material will thus tend to be many times larger than those required for a molecule, and generally larger than the size of quantum computers available today.
+The quantum resources required to simulate a crystal will thus tend to be many times larger than those required for a solitary molecule, and generally larger than the size of quantum computers available today.

+In this work, we offer an easier transition to adapt quantum algorithms for periodic systems, by implementing correlation-free band structure calculations on NISQ-era quantum computers.
+Band structures are the fundamental toolbox of materials scientists in the characterization and discovery of the electronic properties of crystalline solids.
+Band theory adopts the single-electron approximation (as in Hartree-Fock), for which a periodic Hamiltonian becomes separable in reciprocal space, reducing the system at any particular momentum $\vb{k}$ to the complexity of a single unit cell.
+In this way, the eigenstates of an electron with momentum $\vb{k}$ can be efficiently calculated in a classical computer; the energies of each eigenstate along a path varying $\vb{k}$ through reciprocal space form the band structure of the crystal.
+Integrating the band structure provides early insight into structural, electronic, optical, and thermal properties of the crystal.\cite{Grosso_2000}